In Other Words: Translation Isn’t Only for Languages

 Credit: NIGMS.

 How does translation work?
-First, RNA polymerase separates sections of double-stranded DNA to access their genes.
-Then, it copies the information from the genes to create mRNA from building blocks called nucleotides.
-The mRNA molecule passes through a cellular “machine” called a ribosome.
+First, RNA polymerase copies information from the genes in DNA to create mRNA from building blocks called nucleotides.
+Then, the mRNA molecule passes through a cellular “machine” called a ribosome.
 The ribosome reads the sequence of nucleotides and translates it into a sequence of amino acids—the building blocks of proteins.
 In the language of RNA, three nucleotides represent one amino acid.

 Our ribosomes can translate about 10 amino acids per second, and rapidly growing cells contain about 10 million ribosomes.
 This combination allows cells to produce many vital proteins, including those our brain cells need to communicate and others that allow our finger muscles to write or type.
 So, in some ways, translation is essential for translation!